lgessler/conch/README.md

 # corpex

+## NOTE (2015-10-27): this app is under heavily development and the readme will probably be out of date.

 **corpex (corpus explorer)** is a fork of [**dictionary**](https://github.com/awatson1978/dictionary).
 This fork is updated for Meteor 1.2.
 (At the time of writing, **dictionary** is a Meteor 0.6 app.)